sherlock-audit/2024-01-looksrare-judging/invalid/invalid-010/009-best.md

 high

-# YoloV2::claimPrizes() will send extra ERC20 tokens to the withdrawing user or revert
+# YoloV2::withdrawDeposits() will send extra ERC20 tokens to the withdrawing user or revert

 ## Summary
-claimPrizes() has a buggy logic that will result in sending of extra tokens to the caller.
+Withdraw Deposits() has a buggy logic that will result in sending of extra tokens to the caller.
 Incase the YoloV2 contract does not have sufficient tokens in the balance, the transaction will revert.

 ## Vulnerability Detail
-claimPrizes() function takes an array of tokens that can be withdrawn from a round that was drawn.
+withdrawDeposits() function takes an array of tokens that can be withdrawn from a round that was cancelled.
 During deposit() call, user can deposit ERC20 or ERC721.
 So, the singledesposit in the round can contain both ERC20 and ERC721.

-The claimPrizes Logic for ERC20 uses a memory structure call "TransferAccumulator" which can track amount for a single ERC20 token.
+The withdraw Logic for ERC20 uses a memory structure call "TransferAccumulator" which can track amount for a single ERC20 token.
 While looping through the deposits, in order to transfer the tokens, the logic uses _transferTokenOut() function to transfer the tokens to the msg.sender from the contract's balance.

 For ERC721, it is clean transfer.